 Following a year-long strategic and organizational planning process that coincided with retirements in several areas, the Boston College Libraries seek seven highly collaborative professionals to provide leadership and direction for newly configured and innovative services.
 The Libraries offer an agile and dynamic environment that encourages exploration of user-centered initiatives.
 Successful candidates will have an inherent desire to develop and assess services, and a demonstrated track record of successful implementation of strategies that enhance teaching, learning, research, and scholarship.

-Digital Scholarship Librarian / Bibliographer (2 positions: English and History)
+Digital Scholarship Librarian / Bibliographer (1 position: History)